-You first enter in to the hall where to will see some of the everyday articles Charles carried in his pockets back in the day , as an avid theatre goer you will see his plastic theatre ticket a chain link coin purse his bag and his matchstick holder.
+You first enter in to the hall where you will see some of the everyday articles Charles carried in his pockets back in the day.
+Charles was an avid theatre goer you will see his plastic theatre ticket a chain link coin purse his bag and his matchstick holder.

 It’s a real treasure trove of Charles life with original articles and pieces of furniture.
 Snippets of his life and his character emerge all of the artifacts.